brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ```

 ??? note "Is `SELECT *` bad practise?"
     `SELECT *` is often a bad idea in queries, usually referenced in the "best practice" advice from the data warehouse vendor, like number 10 in the [Athena top 10 performance tuning tips](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/).
-This is great general advice for queries, but there are a couple of important exceptions.
+This is important general advice, but there are exceptions.

     - if the dataset is small, or you can guarantee that you're only scanning a small amount of data with the `SELECT *`, then it can be really helpful for exploratory analysis.
-    - if you're working in a view, the backing data is columnar (native tables, Parquet et al. are) and the data warehouse supports predicate pushdown (modern data warehouses do) then `SELECT *` actually has no performance impact.
-The columns selected in a query against the view will dictate which columns actually get scanned.
-It's a really handy way of augmenting a table with new, computed columns without having to repeat lists of column names.
+    - if you're working in a view, the backing data is columnar (native tables, Parquet et al. are) and the data warehouse supports predicate pushdown (modern data warehouses do) then `SELECT *` has no direct performance impact.
+Only the columns mentioned in a query against the view will be scanned and processed, so I can make more information available to consumers without incurring unnecessary overhead, or having to repeat lists of column names.

     This case ticks the first criterion.